 In order to meet its pension obligation to existing employees and retirees, the retirement contribution funded by San Mateo County Libraries in FY 2018-19 is \$2.8 million.
-This includes the Library's portion of the County's prepayment of the unfunded liability.
+We pay \$45,706 per year in addition to the prepayment of the unfunded pension liability.